microsoft/vidur/README.md

 2. Test new research ideas like new scheduling algorithms, optimizations like speculative decoding, etc.
 3. Study the system performance of models under different workloads and configurations.

 ... all without access to GPUs except for a quick initial profiling phase.

-Please refer to our [MLSys'24 paper](https://arxiv.org/abs/2405.05465) for more details.
+We highly recommend checking out our [MLSys'24 paper](https://arxiv.org/abs/2405.05465) and [talk](https://mlsys.org/virtual/2024/poster/2667) for more details.
-We have a [live demo](https://vidur.westus2.cloudapp.azure.com/) that captures the capabilities of the system.

 ## Supported Models

+__Instructions on adding a new model to existing or new SKUs can be found [here](docs/profiling.md)__.

 | Model / Device | A100 80GB DGX | H100 DGX | 4xA100 80GB Pairwise NVLink Node | 8xA40 Pairwise NVLink Node |
 | --- | --- | --- | --- | --- |